squeaky-pl/pystacia/doc/source/installation.rst

 Before you install
 ==================

-You will need Python version 2.5 or better or Python 3.x to use tinyimg.
+You will need Python version 2.5 or better or Python 3.x to use Pystacia.

 If you don't know how to install Python on your machine please refer to appropriate section in
 `Pyramid documentation <http://docs.pylonsproject.org/projects/pyramid/current/narr/install.html#if-you-don-t-yet-have-a-python-interpreter-unix>`_
 where it has been elaborated.

-Tinyimg is also known to work with :term:`PyPy` and :term:`IronPython` 2.7.1.
+Pystacia is also known to work with :term:`PyPy` and :term:`IronPython` 2.7.1.
 Instructions for running on :term:`PyPy` don't differ from those for :term:`cPython`. :term:`IronPython` doesn't support :term:`setuptools` yet so installation must be performed manually by downloading and unpacking several packages.
 Refer to :ref:`ironpython` for more details.

-Installing tinyimg with cPython or PyPy on Windows, Linux and MacOS
+Installing Pystacia with cPython or PyPy on Windows, Linux and MacOS
 ===================================================================

 Before proceeding on Windows ensure that Python binary is on your system